 Be careful of water seeping under the siding, around windows, doors, vents, soffits, and other openings.
 Hold the nozzle facing down to avoid forcing water under the siding panels.

 In most cases, a primer is not necessary.
 Only areas of pitted or porous vinyl siding must be primed.
 In these cases, we recommend Benjamin Moore Fresh Start® High Hiding All Purpose Primer (046) or Fresh Start® Multi-Purpose Latex Primer (N023).

 Step 3: Selecting Paint

 For coating vinyl siding or trim, we have several paints to choose from.
-You may want to try ben®, Regal Select, or Aura Exterior Paint.
-Either choice will leave you with a durable finish that resists fading, cracking, and peeling, keeping your home looking freshly painted for years to come.
-For premium performance, our Aura Exterior Paint also comes with a manufacturer’s 25-year fade-resistant warranty.
+You may want to try new Element Guard.
+Element Guard will leave you with a durable finish that resists fading, cracking, and peeling, keeping your home looking freshly painted for years to come.

 Step 4: Selecting Colors

 Benjamin Moore has specially formulated 75 modern colours that will not warp vinyl siding.
 Make sure to choose from our vinyl-safe colour palette.
 Some colours tend to fade faster and are not recommended for exterior use, so choose carefully to avoid future headaches.

 Step 5: It’s Time to Paint!